py-smart-gardena/py-smart-gardena/README.md

 #### Water control

-The water control equipment is used to control the irrgation fo the plants in the garden.
+The water control equipment is used to control the irrigation fo the plants in the garden.

 ```python